-A dual intent visa allows foreigners to be temporarily present in the United States with the known intention of possibly immigrating to the U.S. permanently.
-That’s significant because most temporary visas require that the visitor intend to return home.
-Thus, attempting to adjust status to permanent resident with other non-immigrant visas can potentially trigger severe, long-term immigration problems.
+A dual intent visa allows foreign nationals to be temporarily present in the United States with the intention of possibly immigrating to the U.S. permanently.
+That’s significant because most nonimmigrant (temporary) visas require that the visitor demonstrate a nonimmigrant intent.
+Thus, attempting to adjust status to permanent resident with other nonimmigrant visas can potentially trigger long-term immigration problems.

 - Has an unabandoned foreign residence; and

 - Will visit the United States temporarily.

 Each nonimmigrant visa has different requirements, but the requirements of keeping a foreign residence and coming to the U.S. temporarily are very closely related.
 When a consular officer decides if a nonimmigrant visa will be issued, the officer considers these requirements and the factors that will encourage the applicant to return home as well as factors that may entice the applicant to stay in the U.S. The consular officer will consider: